markrad/CertServer/README.md

 ```
 docker pull ghcr.io/markrad/certserver:1.2.3
 ```
+Go to [the packages](https://github.com/markrad/CertServer/pkgs/container/certserver) page to see available versions.
 Currently all images will have a verion number.
 There is no latest.
 Once you have the image you can either use the docker compose file mentioned above, or run it with:
 ```
 docker run \